 “We cannot direct the wind but we can adjust the sails”

-The COVID-19 pandemic throws up many problems, challenges and dilemmas; many of which are clearly very serious.
-However from the perspective of applied psychology, it is not that different from any other situation that contains a high threat level, and the most effective ‘counter measures’ for stressful situations are known and are (for the most part) not so difficult to apply.
+A crisis situation will throw up many problems, challenges and dilemmas, but be reassured that the most effective counter measures for stressful situations are known and are (for the most part) not so difficult to apply.
 The place to start when faced with a crisis is with your own reaction to it.
 Once you feel (more or less) centred, then you are in a position to start to help others.
 This is just like the safety briefing on an aeroplane – where they ask you to put on your own oxygen mask before attempting to help other people!

 These psychological ‘self-defence’ measures primarily consist of…